-I joined the 2 Works for You Weather Team in December 2015.
+Brandon Wholey joined the 2 News Oklahoma Weather Team in December 2015.

-I'm originally from Gig Harbor, Washington, but thrilled to call Tulsa home.
+He's originally from Gig Harbor, Washington, but is thrilled to call Tulsa home.

-Previously, I was the Chief Meteorologist at KRNV, the NBC affiliate in Reno, Nevada from 2008 to 2015.
-There I tracked severe thunderstorms, flash flooding, snowstorms, wildfires, drought, and earthquakes that would impact the high desert and Sierra.
-I was very active in the community, including volunteering at charitable events and visiting schools often to talk with students about my job and the weather.
+Previously, Wholey was the Chief Meteorologist at KRNV, the NBC affiliate in Reno, Nevada from 2008 to 2015.
+There he tracked severe thunderstorms, flash flooding, snowstorms, wildfires, drought, and earthquakes that would impact the high desert and Sierra.
+He was very active in the community, including volunteering at charitable events and visiting schools often to talk with students about my job and the weather.

-I earned my Bachelor of Science degree in Meteorology from Lyndon State College in Vermont, where I graduated with honors.
-I'm a member of the American Meteorological Society and was awarded their Certified Broadcast Meteorologist Seal of Approval.
+Wholey earned a Bachelor of Science degree in Meteorology from Lyndon State College in Vermont, where he graduated with honors.
+He is a member of the American Meteorological Society and was awarded their Certified Broadcast Meteorologist Seal of Approval.
 Each meteorologist who has this seal must take a rigorous written examination and have their on camera work evaluated.